ecchong/ecchong.github.io/_posts/2022/2022-09-29-signed-cert-for-winrm.md

 categories: Ansible
 #last_modified_at: YYYY-MM-DD
 published: true
+description: "Ansible - using certificate for WinRM authentication"
 ---
 WinRM setup default create a self-signed certificate for the HTTPS transport.
 We have to set `ansible_winrm_server_cert_validation: ignore` to avoid getting SSL error.
 If we have no access to a CA, we can create our own and self-sign our cert.
 With a valid or a self generated CA, we can avoid skipping the certification validation when connecting to WinRM.